-Step One-Goal Setting Define organization/ committee goals Develop programming goals in relation to organization/ committee goals Determine programming budget Facilitate brainstorm on program ideas Be ho Two-Program Development nest: Do you have enough "advance time" to do this event?
-Determine specific goal/purpose of program Identify type of program you are planning Determine target audience Determine the needs/interest program will serve Determine how this program meets goals/mission of your organization Determine finding source Three-Choosing Dates Check for conflict with other programs Contact agent, artist, or vendor if applicable to see when they are available Reserve room with appropriate department on campus (president needs to reserve dates) Fill out reservation forms where necessary Four-Choosing Entertainment Contact agent, artist, or vendor and find out performance fee Ask about contract requirements (rider) Find out if you can provide technical requirements or how much it will be if you need to outsource DO NOT MAKE PERSONAL CONTRACTURAL COMMITMENT (only your advisor can request the contract with the agent/artist) Step Five-Budgeting Determine what all your expenditures will be Entertainer (including any travel, hotel, meals, technical requirements) Food (if on campus need to use Dine West or get approval from Auxiliary services to bring in outside food) Decorations Publicity Leave a cushion between your actual budget and your proposed expenditures for unexpected costs Determine if you will need to sell tickets or have an entrance fee (if so, you need to fill out a Fundraiser form)
+Step One-Goal Setting

+Define organization/ committee goals

+Develop programming goals in relation to organization/ committee goals

+Determine programming budget

+Facilitate brainstorm on programideas

+Step Two-Program Development

+Be ho onest: Do you have enough "advance time" to do this event?

+Determine specific goal/purpose of program

+Identify type of program you are planning

+Determine target audience

+Determine the needs/interest program will serve

+Determine how this program meets goals/mission of your organization

+Determine finding source

+Step Three-Choosing Dates

+Check for conflict with other programs

+Contact agent, artist, or vendor if applicable to see when they are available

+Reserve room with appropriate department on campus (president needs to reserve dates)

+Fill out reservation forms where necessary

+Step Four-Choosing Entertainment

+Contact agent, artist, or vendor and find out performance fee

+Ask about contract requirements (rider)

+Find out if you can provide technical requirements or how much it will be if you need to outsource

+DO NOT MAKE PERSONAL CONTRACTURAL COMMITMENT (only your advisor can

+request the contract with the agent/artist)

+Step Five-Budgeting

+Determine what all your expenditures will be

+Entertainer (including any travel, hotel, meals, technical requirements)

+Food (if on campus need to use Dine West or get approval from Auxiliary services to bring in outside food)

+Decorations

+Publicity

+Leave a cushion between your actual budget and your proposed expenditures for

+unexpected costs

+Determine if you will need to sell tickets or have an entrance fee (if so, you need to fill out a Fundraiser form)

-Step Six-Finalizing Event Have advisor request contract with any artist/vendor Reserve hotel room for artist Order food from Dine West Reserve any technical equipment Order any decorations Contact Facility for set up needs Depen "large e Seven-Large Event Form (if necessary) ding on the type/size of your event, the reserving department might deem your event a event" and ask that you fill out an additional event form.
-This form will be provided to you by erving department, if necessary.
-Large event form submitted (if necessary) Step Eight-Publicizing Event Brainstorm creative publicity ideas!
-Add event to your portal in OrgSync and share up to the Student Org. calendar Have publicity out two weeks before event Look for low to no cost ideas Use a variety of method to reach wide range of people See Student Organization handbook for posting policies Step Nine-Day of Event Confirm arrival time of artist/speaker/presenter/performer (if applicable) Arrive at least 1 hour before event starts to be sure the room is set up how you want it, to decorate, and check all technical equipment Have doors open 30 minutes before event so people can be seated on time START EVENT ON TIME- set standard that your organization's events start on time Create short program evaluations for attendees to fill out after the event Step Ten-After the event Send thank you to volunteers, any faculty/staff that attended Do a program evaluation Discuss how the program went with the rest of your organization Finalize any bills or expenditures Give yourself a pat on the back for a job well done!
+Have advisor request contract with any artist/vendor Reserve hotel room for artistOrder food from Dine WestReserve any technical equipmentOrder any decorationsContact Facility for set up needs Deper "large Seven-Large Event Form (if necessary) Inding on the type/size of your event, the reserving department might deem your event a I event" and ask that you fill out an additional event form.
+This form will be provided to you by serving department, if necessary.
+Large event form submitted (if necessary) Eight-Publicizing Event Brainstorm creative publicity ideas!
+Add event to your portal in OrgSync and share up to the Student Org. calendar Have publicity out two weeks before event Look for low to no cost ideas Use a variety of method to reach wide range of people See Student Organization handbook for posting policies Step Confirm arrival time of artist/speaker/presenter/performer (if applicable) Arrive at least 1 hour before event starts to be sure the room is set up how you want it, to decorate, and check all technical equipment Have doors open 30 minutes before event so people can be seated on time START EVENT ON TIME- set standard that your organization's events start on time Create short program evaluations for attendees to fill out after the event Step Ten-After the event Send thank you to volunteers, any faculty/staff that attended Do a program evaluation Discuss how the program went with the rest of your organization Finalize any bills or expenditures Give yourself a pat on the back for a job well done!